vjcagay/todo-backend/README.md

 This project aims to create todo app implementations demonstrating basic CRUD (create, read, update, delete) operations on several backend programming languages.

+Inspired by [TodoMVC](http://todomvc.com), I created this project with the aim of learning new programming languages in a fun way.
+Simple enough, but still teaches the fundamentals of backend development.

 - [x] [JavaScript (Node.js)](backend/javascript/README.md)
 - [x] [Java (Spring Boot)](backend/java/README.md)
 - [ ] TypeScript